Andresha56/GetTutor/README.md

 # TutorNest

 TutorNest is a platform designed to connect students with personal teachers.
-It aims to bridge the gap between students seeking personalized tutoring and teachers looking for students.

 ## Tech Stack

 - Frontend: [React](https://react.dev/)